jmaBranquinho/blueprism-hackathon/README.md

 ### Performance in my machine (in debug mode)
 non-recursive DFS
-- after the refactoring I removed the implementation but was about 2-5ms faster than the recursive DFS (explained in the long story)
+- after the refactoring I removed the implementation but was about 2-5ms faster than the recursive DFS (this behavior is explained in the long story)

 recursive DFS (mean)
 - 362 ms